 Karen also has a strong commitment to pro bono work.
 Karen draws upon her immigration law background to regularly volunteer at immigration clinics around the Bay Area, and represents immigrants seeking asylum in the United States.
 In addition, she represents a reproductive rights organization in a widely-publicized lawsuit in the Northern District of California.

-Ms. Leung received her J.D. from the University of California, Los Angeles and was elected to the Order of the Coif.
-She was co-chief managing editor of the Asian Pacific American Law Journal and the co-volunteer director of El Centro Legal Clinics.
-Ms. Leung also participated in UCLA Law’s First Amendment Clinic, and helped draft an amicus brief on behalf of law professors for a case that was granted certiorari by the Supreme Court of the United States.
-Ms. Leung received her B.A. in Political Science and Peace & Conflict Studies from the University of California, Berkeley, where she was a student researcher at the University of California, Berkeley Human Rights Center and a member of Pi Sigma Alpha, the national political science honor society.
-She was also a Cal-in-Sacramento Platinum Fellow, one of the nation’s most prestigious campus-based public service internship programs.
+Prior to joining MoFo, Karen was a paralegal at a business immigration law firm in San Francisco.
+She received her J.D. from the University of California, Los Angeles and was elected to the Order of the Coif.
+She was co-chief managing editor of the Asian Pacific American Law Journal and co-volunteer director of El Centro Legal Clinics.
+She received her B.A. in Political Science and Peace & Conflict Studies from the University of California, Berkeley.

 Karen is conversationally fluent in Mandarin and Cantonese Chinese.
 She is admitted to practice in California.Show More